scpwiki/wikidot-normalize/README.md

 * All characters outside of `_`, `:`, `a-z`, `0-9`, or `-` are replaced with dashes.
 * Any leading or trailing dashes are removed.
 * Any set of multiple dashes are replaced with a single dash.
+* Any set of multiple slashes are replaced with a single slash.
+* Any trailing slashes are removed.

 **Examples:**